Matrix

 A list of commands that the bot should listen for.
 If a command is triggered (via its word or expression, see below), an event is fired that you can handle using automations.
 Every command consists of these possible configuration options:

 Specifies a word that the bot should listen for.
-If you specify ‘my_command’ here, the bot will react to any message starting with ‘!my_command’.
+If you specify ‘my_command’ here, the bot will handle any message starting with ‘!my_command’.

 Specifies a regular expression (in Python regexp syntax) that the bot should listen to.
-The bot will react to any message that matches the regular expression.
+The bot will handle any message that matches the regular expression.

 The name of the command.
 This will be an attribute of the event that is fired when this command triggers.